TOMToolkit/tom_base/docs/advanced/scripts.md

 ![new](/_static/jupyterdoc/newnotebook.png)

-Creat a new notebook.
+Create a new notebook.
 Now that it's open, we can use it just like any other Notebook.

+### The API Documentation

+When working with the TOM programmatically, you'll often reference the [API documentation](http://cygnus.lco.gtn:7777/api/modules.html) which is a reference to the code of the TOM Toolkit itself.
+Since you will be using these classes and functions, it would be a good idea to familiarize yourself with it.

 ### Creating Targets